alexarch21/history-explorer-card/README.md

 The card accepts all normal HTML color definition strings as well as CSS variables.
 The latter need to be provided as-is (for example `--primary-color`, without the CSS var function).

 The following example will turn the *on* state of all door sensors blue and the *on* state of all motion sensors yellow.
 The *on* state of other sensor device classes will not be affected.
-They will inherit their colors from either a domain wide or a global color rule, in that order (see below).
+They will inherit their colors from either an entity specific, a device class or domain wide or a global color rule, in that order (see below).
 You specify the device class followed by a dot and the state you'd like to customize:

 ```yaml
 type: custom:history-explorer-card